Thomas Harley (ice hockey): International play

 Born in Syracuse, New York, to Edmonton-born parents, Harley holds dual citizenship.
 He has chosen to represent Canada at the international level.
 When speaking of the decision, Harley stated that while his family lived in New York, he was raised as a Canadian.
 Harley first played for Canada when he represented Team Canada Black at the 2017 World U-17 Hockey Challenge.
 He recorded no points over five games as the team placed seventh overall.
 The following year, he represented Canada at the 2019 World U18 Championships where they placed fourth.
 During the tournament, Harley tallied one goal and three assists for four points.

 Despite representing Canada at the 2019 U18 Championships, Harley was one of the final cuts made to the Canadian roster ahead of the 2020 World Junior Championships.
 He returned to Canada's selection camp the following year and was named to the final roster to compete at the 2021 World Junior Championships.

 After an injury to Shea Theodore in Canada senior team's first game at the 4 Nations Face-Off, and with Cale Makar facing a potential absence due to illness, Harley was named as emergency alternate for Canada, and when Makar was officially ruled out for Canada's second game, Harley formally joined the roster, playing for Canada against the United States senior team.
 Canada won the tournament and Harley finished with one assist in two games played.

+On December 31, 2025, he was named to Canada's roster to compete at the 2026 Winter Olympics.